Rabbi Zoë Klein

 Dara graduated from Stanford University with a B.A. in Feminist Studies and Religious Studies.
 Her senior honors thesis, Rosh Hodesh: A Celebration of Jewish Women, explored the intersection of Judaism, gender and ritual through ancient and modern practices of celebrating the new moon.
 Following graduation, she spent a year in Israel volunteering with Project Otzma.
 She returned to complete a Masters in Theological Studies at Harvard Divinity School before enrolling in rabbinic school at the Hebrew Union College-Jewish Institute of Religion.
 Dara studied at the HUC-JIR campus in New York City and worked for two years as the rabbinic intern at Congregation Kol Ami in White Plains, NY.
 While in NYC, she completed her second unit of hospital chaplaincy, taught “Introduction to Judaism” through the 92nd Street Y, and led alternative spring break trips to Latin America with American Jewish World Service.
 She was ordained in May 2006 and stayed in Manhattan one additional year to work as the Marshall T. Meyer Rabbinic Fellow at Congregation B’nai Jeshurun.

 Since moving to Los Angeles in July 2007, she has worked with many national and local organizations committed to social justice including: American Jewish World Service, Bend the Arc (Los Angeles Regional Council & Selah Leadership), Hazon, Jewish World Watch, Just Congregations and One LA-IAF.
-She is also on the board of Jumpstart.
-When not pursuing justice or building community, Dara can be found on the hiking trail, shopping at the local farmer’s market, or pretending to follow Wisconsin sports teams.
+Since 2012, Dara has taught The Shalom Hartman Institute’s iEngage curriculum to the Isaiah community.
+In January 2014, alumni from the class joined her for a 10 day trip to Israel titled: “Israel 2.0: In Pursuit of Justice & Peace”.
+In her free time, Dara can be found sampling artisanal food and drink, shopping at the local farmer’s market, or pretending to follow Wisconsin sports teams.
+Click here for Rabbi Dara Frimmer's Archives

 Rabbi Joel Nickerson